Avant Specializes in Vasectomy Reversals!

 When a patient comes to Avant Concierge Urology for a vasectomy reversal, he can expect to spend approximately 3 hours at our office.
 Continuity of both vas tubes can be restored through a very small incision.

 Avant utilizes best-in-class high-definition magnification not available in other urology office settings.
 The medical team at Avant also uses the Erbe VIO® 3 cauterization device as well as other custom-made microsurgical instruments to minimize bleeding and damage to tissue.
-A small, soft drain that is covered with gauze is traditionally removed in the office the next day, and the small incision will seal by itself within another couple of days.

 Patients who undergo a vasectomy reversal can generally expect to be able to return to completing non-strenuous work within 4 – 5 days, but it is suggested that they avoid all sports and lifting activities of more than 20 pounds for an additional two weeks.